CarlosLiberJesus/obsidian-vault/vault/BeWhyOrg/Local/AI/Best-Practices.md

 *   **Task requirements**: Choose an LLM that is well-suited for the specific task.
 For example, DeepSeek is known for its strong coding and reasoning abilities, while other models may excel at natural language processing.
 *   **Hardware constraints**: Ensure that the LLM can run on your available hardware.
 Smaller models like Phi-3 Mini and Qwen 1.5 4B can run on modest GPUs, while larger models require more powerful hardware.

-Refer to the [[LLM Review]] note for more information on available LLMs and their capabilities.
+Refer to the [[LLM-Review]] note for more information on available LLMs and their capabilities.

 ## Task Management

 Use the Obsidian Tasks plugin to manage code interventions with LLMs.
-The [[Task Creation Tutorial]] note provides detailed instructions on how to create and use tasks for this purpose.
+The [[Task-Creation-Tutorial]] note provides detailed instructions on how to create and use tasks for this purpose.

 ## Data Quality Checks